How to Handle Cold Call Rejection (With Ryan Reisert)

 They might tell you they’re not interested in speaking to you, mumbling something about being too busy to talk.

-Your window to ask questions is short, but Ryan’s advice is to gather as much information about why they are rejecting you as you can.
+Your window to ask questions is short.
+And Ryan’s advice is to gather as much information about why they're rejecting you as possible.

 - Is it just not for you right now?